 Ceramic glazes can look lovely.
 But they are not the only way of decorating your pottery to make it look great.

-There are alternatives ways to glaze pottery at home, without relying on a ceramic glaze that needs such high temperatures.
+There are alternative ways to glaze pottery at home, without relying on a ceramic glaze that needs such high temperatures.

 Pottery finishes that are not fired are called ‘cold finishes’, for the obvious reason that they don’t rely on heat.
 Here are some suggested ways to cold finish your pots: